jreisinger/docs/data/notes/sec/dns-attacks.md

 ## Combination attacks

-* spoofed source IP addres + query that will result in a large payload
+* spoofed source IP address + query that will result in a large payload
 * authoritative server provides the amplification, recursive server provides the reflection

 # Cache poisoning